chrisbinnie/aws-cloud-security/index.md

 Secure your AWS infrastructure with this security information from my working notes.
 Treat the following code snippets as completely untested though.
 This page covers essential hardening techniques from industry best practices including identity management, network security, and defense strategies for production workloads, from the initial configuration through to advanced threat protection across many of AWS's services.

-I often use a new, empty AWS account to test tricky security work to minimise issues.
+I often use a new, empty AWS account to test tricky security work, in order to keep issues to a minimum and use Terraform where possible for consistency.

 AWS cloud security is fundamental for protecting your infrastructure from cyber threats, data breaches, and unauthorised access.
 This comprehensive guide covers essential security practices, from basic IAM hardening to advanced threat protection, ensuring your AWS environment remains secure and compliant with industry standards.